What we can learn from Birchbox’s branded publication ‘”The Magazine”

-Birchbox—the discovery beauty brand that sends its subscribers a small beauty box of selected beauty and skincare samples—has grown considerably since its early 2010 inception from two Harvard business graduates.
+Birchbox—the brand that sends its subscribers a small box of selected beauty and skincare samples—has grown considerably since its early 2010 inception from two Harvard business graduates.
 Starting with a modest 600 subscribers in 2010, in only five years that number has risen to over 800,000 subscribers.

-Verticals span from the traditional hair, skincare, nails and how-tos of beauty magazines to edgier sections for the hottest trends for women, while their relatively new section for men focuses on grooming, skincare and more.
-Though there isn’t a print copy of The Magazine (yet—though there is a catalog), the Magazine has big ambitions to immerse itself in its ecommerce site.
-“In general, with content marketing, I think what is so cool —and I hope we’re working towards it—is what if we looked at Birchbox.com and there weren’t separate areas for the shop and for the magazine?
+Verticals span from the traditional hair, skincare, nails, and how-tos of beauty magazines to edgier sections for the hottest trends for women, while their relatively new section for men focuses on grooming, skincare, and more.
+Though there isn’t a print copy of The Magazine, the publication has big ambitions to immerse itself in its e-commerce site.
+“In general, with content marketing, I think what is so cool—and I hope we’re working towards it—is what if we looked at Birchbox.com and there weren’t separate areas for the shop and for the magazine?
 What if it all just flowed together?
 That’s what I think is fascinating.”
 Which, as of July 2015, is something Birchbox is doing.

-- Writing content about the company’s products should not feel advertorial but educational.
+- Writing content about the company’s products should not feel educational, not advertorial.